araieeee/gravityfruitloop/README.md

-# gravityfruitfanmade
+# if youre close the the dummy, it flies
-Roblox Studio Gravity Fruit FanMade Loop
+Roblox Studio Only